Table of Contents

-The Journals shown here are my 4” x 6” Wire-Bound Recycled Art Journals, but any type of journal, notebook or sketch book will work.
-You’ll want one with a sturdy binding and a paper-weight that will work with your supplies of choice.
+The journals shown here are PAPERCUTS handmade‘s signature 4.5” x 6” Wire-Bound Recycled Art Journals, but literally any type of journal, notebook or sketch book will work.
+You’ll want one with a sturdy binding and a paper-weight that will work with your art supplies.

 - Scissors or an X-acto Blade.

 I use scissors more frequently, but if I’m cutting out illustrations or silhouettes I also like the X-acto craft knives that swivel 360 degrees, to cut out curves and tight corners.